M-Outlaw/BootCamp-Mod-5-PyBer_Analysis/README.md

   * The data types of each column of data
   * The three types of cities (Urban, Suburban, Rural)
   * The number of each type of city
     - 66 Urban Cities
     - 36 Suburban Cities
     - 18 Rural Cities

 - Then, since both data sets include the cities, the sets were merged into one DataFrame.

 - With the data merges, other analysis can be determined:
   * The number of rides taken in each city.
   * The average fare for each city type.
+  * The number of drivers in each city.

 - A bubble plot was created for each city type showing the relationship between the average fare and the number of rides.
 All bubble plots showed little to no correlation.

 <p align="center"><img src="https://github.com/M-Outlaw/BootCamp-Mod-5-PyBer_Analysis/blob/main/analysis/Average_Fare_per_rides_Urban.png" width="301.6" height="205.6"/>&nbsp;<img src="https://github.com/M-Outlaw/BootCamp-Mod-5-PyBer_Analysis/blob/main/analysis/Average_Fare_per_rides_Suburban.png" width="301.6" height="205.6"/>&nbsp;<img src="https://github.com/M-Outlaw/BootCamp-Mod-5-PyBer_Analysis/blob/main/analysis/Average_Fare_per_rides_Rural.png" width="301.6" height="205.6"/></p>

-- However, after combining the bubble plots into one chart, a correlation between average fares being highest in rural areas and least in urban areas.
-From the size of the bubbles, it can be seen that the average number of rides was highest in urban areas and least in rural areas.
+- However, after combining the bubble plots into one chart, a correlation between average fares and city type revealed that the most expensive fares were in rural areas and the least expensive fares in urban areas.
+Also, from the size of the bubbles, it can be seen that the average number of rides was highest in urban areas and least in rural areas.

 <p align="center"><img src="https://github.com/M-Outlaw/BootCamp-Mod-5-PyBer_Analysis/blob/main/analysis/Average_Fare_per_rides_All.png"/></p>

-- The correlation between the number of rides and the type of city is further shown by the statistics:
+- The correlation of more drivers in urban areas and less drivers in rural area is also seen.
+How city type effects the number of rides, the average fares, and the number of drives further shown by the statistics:

 <p align="center"><img src="https://github.com/M-Outlaw/BootCamp-Mod-5-PyBer_Analysis/blob/main/analysis/Boxplot_All_rides.png" width="278.5" height="178.5"/>&nbsp;&nbsp;&nbsp;<img src="https://github.com/M-Outlaw/BootCamp-Mod-5-PyBer_Analysis/blob/main/analysis/Boxplot_All_fare.png" width="278.5" height="178.5"/>&nbsp;&nbsp;&nbsp;<img src="https://github.com/M-Outlaw/BootCamp-Mod-5-PyBer_Analysis/blob/main/analysis/Boxplot_All_drivers.png" width="278.5" height="178.5"/></p>